 If your employee is set up with a salary (on the Employment tab) the Salary pay item will be applied by default.
 This will allocate their annual salary amount evenly with each pay, based on the pay period.

-Use the green add button to add any other default earnings pay items.
+Use the button to add any other default earnings pay items.

 Employees who are recording timesheets will have their hours added to their pay as earnings automatically, so you don't need to add those earnings codes to their Default Pay.